-Park(57) and open space

-A hierarchy of Parks(57) and open space is provided to meet the recreational needs of the community.

-Note - To determine the extent of Park(57) and open space required refer to Planning scheme policy - Integrated design.

-Note - District level Parks(57) or larger may be required in certain locations in accordance with Part 4: Local Government Infrastructure Plan.
+Park and open space PO23 No example provided.
+A hierarchy of Parks and open space is provided to meet the recreational needs of the community.
+Note - To determine the extent of Park and open space required refer to Planning scheme policy - Integrated design.
+Note - District level Parks or larger may be required in certain locations in accordance with Part 4: Local Government Infrastructure Plan.
 PO24 No example provided.
-Park (57) is to be provided within walking distance of all new residential lots.
+Park is to be provided within walking distance of all new residential lots.
 Note - To determine maximum walking distances for Park (57) types refer to Planning scheme policy - Integrated design.
 PO25 No example provided.
-Park (57) is of a size and design standard to meet the needs of the expected users.
-Note - To determine the size and design standards for Parks (57) refer to Planning scheme policy - Integrated design.
-PO26 E26.1 Parks (57) are designed and located to be safe and useable for all members of the community with high levels of surveillance, based on Crime Prevention Through Environmental Design (CPTED) principles, and Local and district Parks (57) are bordered by streets and lots orientated to address and front onto Parks and not lots backing onto or not addressing the Park. access.
-E26.2 Where lots do adjoin local and district Parks (57) , and fencing is provided along the Park (57) boundary, it is located within the lot and at a maximum height of 1m.
-E26.3 The design of fencing and retaining features allows for safe and direct pedestrian access between the Park (57) and private allotments through the use of gates and limited retaining features along Park (57) boundaries.
-Boundary realignment PO27 No example provided.
+Park is of a size and design standard to meet the needs of the expected users.
+Note - To determine the size and design standards for Parks refer to Planning scheme policy - Integrated design.
+PO26 E26.1 L

+Parks are designed and located to be safe and useable for all members of the community with high levels of surveillance, based on Crime Prevention Through Environmental Design (CPTED) principles, and access.

+Local and district Parks (57) are bordered by streets and lots orientated to address and front onto Parks and not lots backing onto or not addressing the Park.

+Where lots do adjoin local and district Parks(57), and fencing is provided along the Park boundary, it is located within the lot and at a maximum height of 1m.

+The design of fencing and retaining features allows for safe and direct pedestrian access between the Park (57) and private allotments through the use of gates and limited retaining features along Park boundaries.

+Boundary realignment

 Boundary alignments ensure that infrastructure and services are wholly contained within the lot they serve.

-PO28 No example provided.
-Boundary realignment does not result in: a. existing land uses on-site becoming non-complying with planning scheme criteria; b. lots being unserviced by infrastructure; Note - Examples of a. above may include but are not limited to:
+Boundary realignment does not result in:

+- existing land uses on-site becoming non-complying with planning scheme criteria; - b. lots being unserviced by infrastructure;

+Note - Examples of a. above may include but are not limited to:

+- a. minimum lot size requirements;

-- b. setbacks - C. parking and access requirements; - d. servicing and Infrastructure requirements; - dependant elements of an existing or approved land use e. being separately titled, including but not limited to: - Where premises is approved as Multiple dwelling (49) with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling 49 approval. - Where a commercial or industrial land use contains an ancillary office $^{(53)}$, the office $^{(53)}$ cannot be separately titled as it is considered part of the commercial or industrial use. - Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house(22) use.
+- b. setbacks

+- c. parking and access requirements;

+- d. servicing and Infrastructure requirements;

+- e. dependant elements of an existing or approved land use being separately titled, including but not limited to:

+- i.
+Where premises is approved as Multiple dwelling with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling (49) approval. - ii.
+Where a commercial or industrial land use contains an ancillary office (53), the office cannot be separately titled as it is considered part of the commercial or industrial use. - iii.
+Where a Dwelling house includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.